PLajus/ecommerce-microservices-web/README.md

-# ecommerce-microservices-web
+# E-commerce web
-An e-commerce website, implemented using microservices architecture.
+An e-commerce website, implemented using microservices architecture and polyglot persistance.

+# Set-up